spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/customer-account-management-feature-walkthrough/reference-information-customer-module-overview.md

 Similar to the customer registration flow, password restore makes use of a token that acts as a temporary password for the customer.
 An email is sent to the user to reset the password.
 The mail contains a link where the password recovery token is embedded.
 This token is generated specifically for this request.
 After the customer accesses the URL and enters necessary confirmation data, the customer password is updated.

 Out of the box, Spryker provides the plugin `CustomerRestorePasswordMailTypePlugin` (Customer module) to handle a restore password email template.
-To enable it, register this plugin in your `MailDependencyProvider` (e.g., `Pyz\Zed\Mail\MailDependencyProvider`).
+To enable it, register this plugin in your `MailDependencyProvider` (e.g., `Pyz/Zed/Mail/MailDependencyProvider`).

 {% info_block infoBox "Token link generation" %}

 By default, the **Customer** module will lead to `'‹YVES HOST›/password/restore?token='`.
-If it's different in your project, you should configure the generation of restore links in `Spryker\Zed\Customer\CustomerConfig::getCustomerPasswordRestoreTokenUrl()`
+If it's different in your project, you should configure the generation of restore links in `Spryker/Zed/Customer/CustomerConfig::getCustomerPasswordRestoreTokenUrl()`

 {% endinfo_block %}